Matching Drivers to Riders: A Two-stage Robust Approach

-\paragraph{NP-hardness.} We show that TSRMB is NP-hard under both the implicit and explicit models of uncertainty.
-In the explicit model, TSRMB is NP-hard even for two scenarios.
-Moreover, we show that it is NP-hard to approximate within a factor better than 2 even for three scenarios.
-In the explicit model with a polynomial number of scenarios, it is clear that the problem is in NP.
+We demonstrate that the TSRMB problem is NP-hard under both implicit and explicit models of uncertainty.
+In the explicit model, Theorem \ref{thm:hardness_robust} establishes the NP-hardness of TSRMB even for two scenarios.
+Furthermore, {we prove that approximating TSRMB within a factor better than $3-\epsilon$, for any $\epsilon>0$, is NP-hard for three scenarios.}

+In the implicit model of uncertainty, Theorem \ref{thm:hardness2} asserts the NP-hardness of approximating TSRMB within a factor better than $3-\epsilon$.
+This result holds even when the uncertainty set is defined by the budget of uncertainty \eqref{eq:budget}. { Furthermore, we show that TSRMB under the budgeted uncertainty set \eqref{eq:budget} is $\Sigma_2^P$-hard.
+Specifically, we prove that deciding whether the optimal value of TSRMB is equal to a given threshold, is $\Sigma_2^P$-complete.
+This result is significant because $\Sigma_2^P$-completeness implies that, unless the polynomial hierarchy collapses, there does not exist a compact Integer Programming (IP) formulation for TSRMB with budgeted uncertainty~\citep{grune2023completeness}. } It is important to note that the number of scenarios in a budget of uncertainty set, with a general parameter $k$, can be exponentially large.
+We also show in Theorem \ref{thm:hardness3} that, even for $k=1$ (where number of scenarios is polynomial), {approximating TSRMB within a factor better than $3-\epsilon$ is NP-hard.}

+The proof of Theorem \ref{thm:hardness_robust} employs a reduction from the 3-Dimensional Matching Problem.
+The first result in Theorem \ref{thm:hardness2} uses a reduction from the Clique Problem and { the $\Sigma_2^P$-completeness result uses a reduction from the Clique Interdiction Problem.} The proof of Theorem \ref{thm:hardness3} uses a reduction from the Set Cover Problem.
+Detailed proofs of these theorems are provided in Appendix~\ref{appendix:hardness}.

+Note that in the explicit model with a polynomial number of scenarios, it is clear that the problem is in NP.